ztyyLV/web-twain-docs/indepth/faqs/develop/how-to-show-or-hide-the-image-editor.md

 layout: default-layout
 noTitleIndex: true
 needAutoGenerateSidebar: true
-title: Dynamic Web TWAIN FAQs Develop how to show or hide the Image Editor
+title: How to show or hide the Image Editor
 keywords: Dynamic Web TWAIN, Documentation, Develop
 breadcrumbText: how to show or hide the Image Editor
-description: Dynamic Web TWAIN SDK Documentation FAQs how to show or hide the Image Editor
+description: How to show or hide the Image Editor
 ---

-# Develop
+# Development

 ## how to show or hide the Image Editor